 We no longer need to think of timelines as events placed on a generic horizontal arrow.
 I recently wrote an article about the visual language of timelines, which got me thinking about how we can visualize timelines for adult learning.

-Why use timelines?
+Why visualize with timelines?

 Timelines provide structure.
 Timelines have several things going for them.
 They provide a structure on which you can overlay information.
 Whether your timeline is horizontal, vertical, spiral or circular (as in the geological clock on the left), think of a timeline as the framework for your content.
 If your content consists of a progression in any way, see if you can creatively work it into this type of format.

 Timelines enable chunking.
 Another ideal feature of timelines is that by their nature, they chunk information.
 Because events on a timeline occur at a point in time or during a segment of time, you’re residing in a chunking environment.
 Chunk away!

 Here are a few categories of topics that can be visualized in a timeline format.
 Think in terms of sequence, progression, history or evolution of processes, ideas and events.
 Have other ideas?
 Please add them in the Comments section below.

 - Events in the life of an influential person

 - Social changes and trends over time

 - Growth or history of technologies in an industry

 - Telling any kind of story in sequence